After a car accident, you may feel a sense of shock or distress.

 Is Chiropractic the Best Treatment for Me?

 If you continue to experience pain after your car accident, talk to your doctor about treatment options.
-You may choose to use chiropractic care alone or as a complementary treatment with other approaches, such as physical therapy and acupuncture.
+You may choose to use chiropractic care alone or as a complementary treatment with other approaches, such as acupuncture.

 The chiropractors at Pain Stop Clinics in Phoenix are committed to helping patients heal from auto accident and other injuries.
 Take the first step in stopping your pain by scheduling a free consultation.